-Pioneered by Nikola Tesla, induction lighting has been around for over 100 years – plenty of time to earn its “set it and forget it” reputation, says Mark Havira, senior lighting consultant at Efficient Lighting Consultants.
+Pioneered by Nikola Tesla, induction lighting has been around for over 100 years – plenty of time to earn its “set it and forget it” reputation, says Mark Havira, Senior Lighting Consultant at Efficient Lighting Consultants.
 Induction lamps rely on ballasts and sealed gas-filled bulbs.
-Unlike the Edison-style incandescents, induction lamps don’t require a fragile electrode burning inside the bulb to produce light, which allows life expectancy to reach 60,000 hours for retrofit kits or up to 100,000 for the latest manufacturer-provided systems.
+Unlike the Edison-style incandescents, induction lamps don’t require a fragile electrode burning inside the bulb to produce light, which allows life expectancy to reach up to 100,000 hours.

 “In terms of years, 24/7 use means about 8,700 hours a year,” Havira notes.
 “In many cases it will be 20 years before you change a lamp on an induction fixture given the right opportunity and environment.”

 LED technology is a solid state lighting system, meaning that light is created from electrons moving around within the semiconductor, a piece of solid matter inside the LED.
-They tend to be more expensive than induction systems, though this is no longer true in all cases, Havira notes: “You have to look at the different wattages on a case-by-case basis and make a determination from there.”
+Upfront costs tend to be somewhat higher than induction systems, though this is no longer true in some cases, Havira notes: “You have to look at the different wattages on a case-by-case basis and make a determination from there.”

 “Sometimes building owners will say ‘Why should I make the change now if the technology continues to improve?’” says Trott.
 “One reason is that the drops in cost aren’t going to be as large in the future, and the other is that this is the same argument as ‘Why should I buy a computer now if the technology is still improving?’
 You buy it now if it makes sense financially for what you’re trying to accomplish.”